mrobson/fuse-fabric8-getting-started/README.md

 Breakdown
 ---------
-This is a command based example to demonstrate how to build out a Fabric Ensemble using both join and ssh.
+This is a command based example to demonstrate how to build out a Fabric Ensemble using join.
 We will also outline some tuning options available to make your Fabric more robust.

 For more information see: